ZappatheHackka/GoogleAnalyticsScraper/README.md

 This tool helps track changes in organic web traffic as I implemented SEO-related updates.
 It was designed to give clear, month-to-month visibility into which keywords and pages are performing and shifting.

-> *In retrospect, I could’ve abstracted more of the repeated logic into functions.
-But as the scope expanded, copy-paste happened.*

 ## 🚀 How to Use